josephsmithberger/XogotDocs/Documentation.docc/Manual/export/exporting_projects.md

 >
 > Files and folders whose name begin with a period will never be included in
 > the exported project.
 This is done to prevent version control folders like
-> .git from being included in the exported PCK file.
+> `.git` from being included in the exported PCK file.
 >

 Below the list of resources are two filters that can be setup.
-The first allows non-resource files such as .txt, .json and .csv to be exported with the project.
+The first allows non-resource files such as `.txt`, `.json` and `.csv` to be exported with the project.
 The second filter can be used to exclude every file of a certain type without manually deselecting every one.
-For example, .png files.
+For example, `.png` files.

 ## Configuration files

 The export configuration is stored in two files that can both be found in the project
 directory:

-- export_presets.cfg: This file contains the vast majority of the export configuration and can be safely committed to version control.
+- `export_presets.cfg`: This file contains the vast majority of the export configuration and can be safely committed to version control.
 There is nothing in here that you would normally have to keep secret.

-- .godot/export_credentials.cfg: This file contains export options that are considered confidential, like passwords and encryption keys.
+- `.godot/export_credentials.cfg`: This file contains export options that are considered confidential, like passwords and encryption keys.
 It should generally **not** be committed to version control or shared with others unless you know exactly what you are doing.